μSunfish Chess for the NumWorks

 Features

-- 7 levels of difficulty based on a maximum of nodes evaluated (from 125 in level 0 up to 8000 nodes in level 6)
+- 7 levels of difficulty based on a maximum of nodes evaluated (from around 125 in level 0 up to around 8000 nodes in level 6)

-- Reduced memory footprint in the NumWorks by extensively using some micropython features such as string interning and 31-bit smallints and removing the object-oriented approach of the original Sunfish.
+- Reduced memory footprint by extensively using some micropython features such as string interning and 31-bit smallints and removing the object-oriented approach of the original Sunfish.

 - As a reply of non-common openings, it has 5 different answers to non-common starting positions using the 400 moves.pgn file from https://www.scacchi64.com/downloads.html